 The Air Force has acknowledged that large amounts of trichloroethylene (TCE), tetrachloroethylene (PCE/PERC), benzene, and petroleum hydrocarbons (Free Product) were improperly disposed of at the former George Air Force Base, CA, “EPA Superfund ID: CA2570024453.”
 See map

-This illegal activity (the dumping, spilling, and leaking of VOCs) has resulted in the widespread contamination of the soil, groundwater, and the probable contamination of the indoor air (Vapor Intrusion) of the offices, shops, schools, and housing, located over/near these toxic plumes.
+This illegal dumping, spilling, and leaking of volatile organic compounds (VOCs), has resulted in the widespread contamination of the soil, vadose zone, groundwater, and the probable contamination of the indoor air (Vapor Intrusion) of the offices, shops, schools, and housing, located over/near these toxic plumes.

 The following actions should occur because of the well-documented health problems associated with the exposure to VOCs, their daughter products, and metabolites: